PaulApivat/paulapivat/content/post/dsfs_6/index.md

 You'll note that the numbers in the `probability` column adds up to 1.0 and that the `item_counts` numbers are the same as the count above when we had calculated the probability of a test-positive person actually having the disease.

-We'll use a simple bar chart to chart out the diagnostic probabilities and this is how we'd visually represent the probability mass function - probabilities of each discrete event.
+We'll use a simple bar chart to chart out the diagnostic probabilities and this is how we'd visually represent the probability mass function - probabilities of each discrete event; each 'discrete event' is a conditional (e.g., probability that someone has a positive test, given that they *have* the disease - TT or probability that someone has a negative test, given that they *don't have* the disease - FF, and so on).

 ![prob_mass_function.png](./prob_mass_function.png)